 - Consumer: Voluntary scan for product information, authenticity check, warranty registration.

 Scanning hardware can be smartphones (cheapest), dedicated barcode scanners (fastest), or integrated camera systems (automated).
+For businesses integrating QR generation into existing systems, our QR code API integration guide covers automated code creation at scale.

 Step 5: Build the Data Platform